DisCoTec/discotec.github.io/2023/README.md

 ## Further information
-For further information please contact the general chair at <r.denicola@imtlucca.it>.
+For further information please contact the general chair at <carla.ferreira@fct.unl.pt>.

 Follow us on [@DisCoTecConf](https://twitter.com/DisCoTecConf) to keep up to date.